-A. Sustaining and promoting the Island's Environment and Heritage

-- B. Encouraging Lifelong Learning, Healthy Lifestyles and Social Cohesion - C. Engaging Young People - D. Developing all-year-round Tourism - E. Maintaining and improving Cultural Facilities and Opportunities - F. Improving Information, Communication and Co-ordination on the Cultural Scene
+- A. Promoting the sustainability and importance of the Island's Environment and Heritage - B. Encouraging Lifelong Learning, Healthy Lifestyles and Social Cohesion - C. Engaging Young People - D. Developing all-year-round Tourism - E. Maximising the Availability of High Quality Cultural Facilities and Opportunities - F. Improving Information, Communication and Co-ordination on the Cultural Scene

-A. SUSTAINING AND PROMOTING THE ISLAND'S ENVIRONMENT AND HERITAGE
+A. PROMOTING THE SUSTAINABILITY AND IMPORTANCE OF THE ISLAND'S ENVIRONMENT AND HERITAGE

 Sustaining and promoting the Island's Environment and Heritage is not only a key strategic theme but also the backbone of this Cultural Strategy.
-Almost all the recent major, strategic documents acknowledge the significance of the Island's natural assets and heritage.
+Almost all the recent strategic documents acknowledge the significance of the Island's natural assets and heritage.
 However the assets and the human interests and activities which flow from them are inevitably taken for granted to some extent.
 Familiarity and a degree of Island insularity have lessened the appreciation of these significant assets, not only for residents but also in the increasingly competitive visitor market.

-The Cultural Strategy seeks to highlight not only the importance of a wide range of specialist interests served by the Island's environment but also the interaction these interests can have with social, educational and health issues.
+Our Cultural Strategy seeks to highlight not only the importance of a wide range of specialist interests served by the Island's environment but also the interaction these interests can have with social, educational and health issues.